 I show you some images of this train and tell you the details of this train in this post.
 Continue reading Rail cruising in UNESCO World Heritage Shirakami mountains by Rapid train Resort Shirakami

 This lake is one of the most beautiful lakes in Japan and very popular destination in Tohoku region.
 Especially in autumn season, many tourists visit this lake and Oirase rapid on the way to Lake Towada to see such an amazing fall foliage.
 JR Tohoku Bus operates the schedule bus to Lake Towada from either Hachinohe and Aomori.
-This bus service is covered by Japan Rail Pass.
-You can visit there without any extra charge.Continue reading How to access to Lake Towada (Towadako).
+This bus service is covered by JR Pass and JR East Pass Tohoku.
+You can visit there without any extra charge by these passes.Continue reading How to access to Lake Towada (Towadako).
 Fully covered by JR Pass

 Ryusendo (=龍泉洞) is one of three biggest limestone caves in Japan.
 It has some crystal clear blue lakes in the cave.
 You can see three lakes during viewing the cave and third lake is 98m deep.
 Ryusendo has very well maintained path in the cave.
 So you don’t worry about any special equipments.
 Continue reading How to access to Ryusendo (Limestone cave) by Japan Rail Pass